 Many locally manufactured motorhomes that are hand-built to high quality standards will also stand the test of time.
 The best way to get a quick indication of reliability is to check the warranties that a manufacturer offers.
 Longer warranties indicate that the manufacturer has a high degree of confidence in the reliability of its products.

-Before you settle on any particular brand or motorhome model, make sure you carefully consider both your needs and what your perfect motorhome looks like.
+Before you settle on any particular brand or motorhome model, carefully consider your needs and what your perfect motorhome looks like.

 The best used motorhome to purchase is the one that suits your requirements and budget — as well as being resalable.
 Purchasing from a reputable licensed dealer can be a great option as the motorhome will have a service history, detailed specification information and a warranty.